Morgan-Sell/caiso-price-forecast/.ipynb_checkpoints/README-checkpoint.md

 The data is comprised of ~11,500 hours starting on March 1, 2019 and ending on May 31, 2020.
 The data specifically related to California – i.e. hourly price, generation, consumption, and net export – is sourced from the CAISO Open Access Same-time Information System (OASIS).
 I used the “pyiso” package, created by WattTime, to help with scraping and parsing some of the CAISO OASIS data.

 I also included the Henry Hub daily natural gas spot price, which I procured from Federal Reserve Economic Data (FRED).
 On average, more than 50% of the electricity produced in California is derived from natural gas. <sup>(1)</sup> Therefore, I included the fuel cost as an exogenous variable.
-The data demonstrates how the CAISO's dependency on natural gass impacts the price.
+The data demonstrated how the CAISO's dependency on natural gass impacts the price.

-Additionally, all the initial data was not an hourly basis.
-For example, the generation and load data were on 15-minute basis and the natural gas spot price was on a daily.
+Additionally, all the initial data was not denominated in hours.
+For example, the generation and load data were generated on 15-minute bases and the natural gas spot price was on a daily.
 Also, natural gas prices were not provided for weekend and national holidays.
 I used Friday or the prior day’s price prior for the days that the natural gas prices were omitted.

 ## Exploratory Data Analysis

 Wholesale electricity markerts are known for their unpredictability.
 This analysis was performed on the day-ahead market which is normally more “level-headed” than its untamed family members, the 5- and 15-minute markets.
-In the last year, prices in these markets have ranged from -$150 / MWh to $950 / MWh.<sup>(1)</sup>
+In the last year, prices in real-time markets have ranged from -$150 / MWh to $950 / MWh.<sup>(1)</sup>

 From March 2019 to May 2020, the NP15, SP15, and ZP26 shared a similar price trend.
 The scatter plot below shows the NP-15 (NorCal) day-ahead hourly prices.
 The high prices in February 2019 were caused high natural gas prices at the trade hubs within the CAISO area.
-Prices at PG&E Citygate and SoCal Citygate increased from $5 to $10/MMBtu and $4 to $8/MMBtu, respectively.<sup>(1)</sup> As mentioned earlier natural gas is dominant source of energy California.
+Prices at PG&E Citygate and SoCal Citygate increased from $5 to $10/MMBtu and $4 to $8/MMBtu, respectively.<sup>(1)</sup> As mentioned earlier natural gas is the dominant source of energy California.
 It commands a higher percentage of the generation in the winter, e.g. February, when solar irradiation is limited.

 ![NP-15 Hourly Price](https://github.com/Morgan-Sell/caiso-price-forecast/blob/master/images/np15_day_ahead_price.png)

 The following box plot demonstrates the distribution of NP-15 (NorCal) electricity prices by hour of the day.
 For those who do not work in the energy sector, you may be questioning why there is a mid-day dip.
-We're not Spain that takes mid-day siestas.
-And, no, it is not common practice to have mid-day group meditation sessions with our gurus.
-Like our markets, consumption is greatest throughout the day.
+California is not Spain where mid-day siestas are pastime.
+And, no, it is not common practice to have mid-day group meditation sessions with gurus.
+Like other markets, consumption is greatest throughout the day in CAISO.

-However, California has been successful success in deploying solar energy.
-On average, solar now provides more than 10% of the electricity consumed by Californians.<sup>(1)</sup> Throughout the day, the state receives an abundance of energy; sometimes, too much energy is produced causing negative prices in the  real-time wholesale markets.
+However, California has been successful in deploying solar energy.
+On average, solar now provides more than 10% of the electricity consumed by Californians.<sup>(1)</sup> Throughout the day, the state receives an abundance of energy; sometimes, an excesssive ammount causing negative prices in the  real-time wholesale markets.
 And, unlike natural gas, a solar generator’s fuel – i.e. the sun – is free.
 Therefore, generators can supply energy at a lower marginal price.
-Since the

 ![NP-15 Price Distribution](https://github.com/Morgan-Sell/caiso-price-forecast/blob/master/images/np15_hourly_distribution.png)